Cupronickel: Other usage

 A thermocouple junction is formed from a pair of thermocouple conductors such as iron-constantan, copper-constantan or nickel-chromium/nickel-aluminium.
 The junction may be protected within a sheath of copper, cupronickel or stainless steel.

 Cupronickel is used in cryogenic applications.
-Its combination of good ductility retention and thermal conductivity at very low temperatures is advantageous for low-temperature processing and storage equipment as well as for heat exchangers at cryogenic plants.
+It retains high ductility and thermal conductivity at very low temperatures.
+Where other metals like steel or aluminum would shatter and become thermally inert, cupronickel's unusual thermal and mechanical performance at these low temperatures facilitate a number of niche uses.
+Machinery that must perform many duty cycles at continuously low-temperatures and heat exchangers at cryogenic plants are the main industrial destinations of cupronickel in cryogenic applications.
+Niche applications also exist, for example the alloy's high thermal conductivity at low temperatures has made cupronickel ubiquitous in freeze branding operations.

-Beginning around the turn of the 20th century, bullet jackets were commonly made from this material.
-It was soon replaced with gilding metal to reduce metal fouling in the bore.
+In the early 20th century, this material was used to make bullet jackets.
+But it was soon replaced by gilding metal to reduce metal contamination of the barrel bore.

 Currently, cupronickel and nickel silver remain the basic material for silver-plated cutlery.
 It is commonly used for mechanical and electrical equipment, medical equipment, zippers, jewelry items, and both for strings for instruments in the violin family, and for guitar frets.
 Fender Musical Instruments used "CuNiFe" magnets in their "Wide Range Humbucker" pickup for various Telecaster and Starcaster guitars during the 1970s.

 For high-quality cylinder locks and locking systems, cylinder cores are made from wear-resistant cupronickel.

-Cupronickel has been used as an alternative to traditional steel brake lines, as it does not rust.
+Cupronickel has been used as an alternative to traditional steel hydraulic brake lines (the pipes containing the brake fluid), as it does not rust.
 Since cupronickel is much softer than steel, it bends and flares more easily, and the same property allows it to form a better seal with hydraulic components.

-Properties
+Physical and mechanical properties

 Cupronickel lacks a copper color due to nickel's high electronegativity, which causes a loss of one electron in copper's d-shell (leaving 9 electrons in the d-shell versus pure copper's typical 10 electrons).

-Important properties of cupronickel alloys include corrosion resistance, inherent resistance to macrofouling, good tensile strength, excellent ductility when annealed, thermal conductivity and expansion characteristics amenable for heat exchangers and condensers, good thermal conductivity and ductility at cryogenic temperatures and beneficial antimicrobial touch surface properties.
+Important properties of cupronickel alloys include corrosion resistance, inherent resistance to macrofouling, good tensile strength, excellent ductility when annealed, thermal conductivity and expansion characteristics amenable for heat exchangers and condensers, good thermal conductivity and ductility at antimicrobial touch surface properties.